The best way to get involved in work that interests you is to offer your services even if you do not get paid for it.

 - Alternatively, you could join a group who stick to a particular cause like education, racial abuse or healthcare.
 They would choose which elections to target based on the issues they care about.
 This will provide cause-based volunteering opportunities in campaigns of different sizes.

 Campaigns reach a lot of their goals through volunteer action.
 You have to place yourself in the right position to discover these opportunities as they arise.
-Once you find yourself conveniently within a volunteer network, it will lead to future roles where you grow into positions with more responsibility.Tags: campaign, campaign manager, Canvassing, data collection, data management, grassroots, Grassroots Advocacy, phonebanking, Political Campaigns, sign-up campaigns, Volunteer Registration, volunteers, yard sign
+Once you find yourself conveniently within a volunteer network, it will lead to future roles where you grow into positions with more responsibility.Tags: campaign, campaign manager, Canvassing, data collection, data management, grassroots, Grassroots Advocacy, phonebanking, sign-up campaigns, Volunteer Registration, volunteers, yard sign